2710 Monitoring Visits and Contacts

 • For all recipients, except those receiving Community Attendant Services (CAS), monitor services every six months.
 Contact the recipient:

-• by the last day of the sixth month from the initial assessment date for the initial six-month monitor; and
+• by the last day of the sixth month from the first assessment date for the initial six-month monitor; and

 • by the last day of the sixth month from the previous monitoring contact for ongoing six-month monitors.

-• For a priority recipient (other than CAS) and if required by the region, make a face-to-face visit within six months of the last monitoring contact date.
-Example: If the last monitoring contact was made on March 15, the next contact is due on or before Sept.
-14.
+• For a priority recipient other than CAS make a face-to-face visit within six months of the last monitoring contact date.
+Example: If the previous monitoring contact was made on March 15, the next contact is due on or before Sept.14.

-Note: There are other possible circumstances that may require a home visit.
+Note: Other possible circumstances may require a home visit.

 • For CAS recipients, the required 90-day monitoring visit must be completed with a face-to-face home visit.
 The 90-day monitoring visit meets the requirement of the six-month monitor.

-• For Adult Foster Care recipients, after the first three monthly monitoring contacts (30 days, 60 days and 90 days), regular six-month monitors must be completed.
+• For Adult Foster Care recipients, after the first three monthly monitoring contacts, regular six-month monitors must be completed.
 The first six-month contact is required three months after the 90-day contact.

 More contacts or home visits are required if recipient circumstances warrant.
-Some recipients may need additional monitoring or problems may arise that require additional contacts.
+Some recipients may need more monitoring, or problems may arise that require more contact.
 Recipients with weak or informal support systems may need to be seen more frequently.
-Home visits may be required to ensure the recipient’s safety and well-being are not compromised.
+Home visits may be necessary to ensure the recipient’s safety and well-being are not compromised.

 Develop a monitoring plan that considers: